-Holly Shorney-Darby, process engineer, serves as a liason between PWN Technologies’ Research group and the clients at other utilities.
+Holly Shorney-Darby, process engineer, serves as a liason between PWNT’ Research group and the clients at other utilities.

 Erik Koreman is senior technological researcher and responsible for a variety of experiments at the R&D Lab, ranging from classical tot the most innovative water treatment techniques.

 One of the main projects is to modelize the SIX® process, by looking at the kinetics of the resin, with respect to DOC and nitrate removal.
 These models are essential to scale up.

 Elisabeth Vaudevire is technological researcher in PWNT’ Research and Development team.
 Elisabeth examines ways to further minimize waste streams and the treatment of ion exchange brine with dynamic vapour recompression.

 At the Singapore International Water Week 2012, she was awarded the first prize in the competition for the best poster presentation.

 As a scientist at PWNT’ Research & Development department, Jumeng Zheng specializes in fouling control, in particular for the CeraMac® membrane filtration process.

 In Andijk, The Netherlands, but also abroad the results are promising.
 Over the past years, a highly stable process was achieved.
 So everyone’s excited to see it work in full scale.